Printer Friendly

 a. (of an allele) producing the same phenotype in the organism irrespective of whether the allele of the same gene is identical or dissimilar

-5. (Music, other) Music of or relating to the fifth degree of a scale
+Compare recessive25.
+(Music, other) music of or relating to the fifth degree of a scale

-6. (Life Sciences & Allied Applications / Environmental Science) Ecology (of a plant or animal species within a community) more prevalent than any other species and determining the appearance and composition of the community
+6. (Environmental Science) ecology (of a plant or animal species within a community) more prevalent than any other species and determining the appearance and composition of the community

 n